Bernullys/H-VTest/README.md

 # The web domain is:
     hvtest.cl

-# These sectios will be:
+# These are going to be the pages:
     Inicio
     Nosotros
     Servicios